Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 We recommend that an activity is made such that, if it fails, it can be retried without any side effects.

-Since the method `context.CallActivityAsync(...)` has no typechecking, we strongly advise that every activity has a record with the inputs, e.g.:
+Since the method `context.CallActivityAsync(...)` has no typechecking, we strongly advise that every activity has a record with the inputs and outputs, e.g.:

 ```csharp
 internal class SomeActivity_Brs_XYZ_V1(